SameBy/omdb-project/README.md

 # Vizio - Premium OMDB Movie Search Experience 🎬

 Vizio is a modern, high-performance web application built to interact with the [OMDB API](https://www.omdbapi.com/).
-It provides users with a seamless, Netflix-style interface to search, filter, and discover movies and series.
+It provides users with a seamless and intuitive interface to search, filter, and discover movies and series.

 Unlike standard API-fetching applications, Vizio focuses heavily on **Performance Optimization**, **API Quota Management**, and **User Experience (UX)**.